oss-mirror/isc-bind9/bin/nsupdate/nsupdate.rst

    # nsupdate
    > update delete oldhost.example.com A
+   > update add newhost.example.com 3600 A 172.16.1.1
-   > update add newhost.example.com 86400 A 172.16.1.1
+   > update timeout newhost.example.com 86400 A 172.16.1.1
    > send

 Any A records for ``oldhost.example.com`` are deleted, and an A record for ``newhost.example.com`` with IP address 172.16.1.1 is added.
-The newly added record has a TTL of 1 day (86400 seconds).
+The newly added A record has a TTL of 1 hour (3600 seconds) and a TIMEOUT record requesting that it be deleted in 1 day (86400 second) will also be added.

 ::